Astramentis/TerminalCommands/src/README.md

 - timed stats for 200 digits of pi

 Nice to have:
 - BladeRunner 2049 mode
 - stats on failure/failure analysis
 - chimp game versus battle royale (https://humanbenchmark.com/tests/chimp)
 - progress graph
 - audio selection for success/failure sounds and weights and condition settings
-- colored text & text animation
+- colored text & text animation (not possible with this framework)